utah-cs4470-sp23/class/assignment6/README.md

 that stress-test different aspects of constant folding, and make sure that they are compiled correctly.
 Call them `test-cf-[0-3].jpl`.

-For each of the other three optimziations that you plan to implement, write four JPL programs that stress-test different aspects of the transformation.
+For each of the other three optimizations that you plan to implement, write four JPL programs that stress-test different aspects of the transformation.
 Call them `test-xx-[0-3].jpl` but change `xx` to be the name or abbreviation of the optimization being tested.
 Since you